AmokSolderer/APC/DOC/PinMame_howto.md

 Refer to PinMameExceptions.ino to see all the above mentioned changes in place.
 For more information about using the APC API read the [APC SW reference](https://github.com/AmokSolderer/APC/blob/master/DOC/Software/APC_SW_reference.pdf) and the [Basic Game Functions](https://github.com/AmokSolderer/APC/blob/master/DOC/GameCodeTutorial.md#2-basic-game-functions) tutorial.
 Watch my [Jungle Lord video](https://www.youtube.com/watch?v=bbfhH_-gMfE) so see an example.
 The corresponding code can be found in PinMameExceptions.ino in the AmokPrivate branch on Github.

+### How to add a ball saver

+I have a System9 Comet which pi***d me off right from the start because the balls dropped to the outlane so often.
+My first countermeasure was to remove the tilt pendulum.
+By this I could nudge the ball out of the left outlane back into play (this is due to the special left outlane of the Comet).
+But as I had an APC board installed I could do it in a more subtle way eventually.
+My [Comet video](https://youtu.be/03L84-IPicU) makes more clear what I mean.

+The code for this ball saver is quite simple.
+All I had to do is add the following code to the PinMameExceptions of the Comet:

+    case SwitchActCommand:                              // activated switches
+      if (BlindPinmame) {                               // hide switches from PinMame if (Command == 45) {                            // outhole switch?
+          ActivateSolenoid(40, 1);                      // kick ball into plunger lane
+          RemoveBlinkLamp(60);                          // stop blinking the extra ball lamps RemoveBlinkLamp(5);
+          if (BlindPinmame > 1) {                       // extra ball lamps were on before?
+            TurnOnLamp(60);
+            TurnOnLamp(5);}
+          BlindPinmame = 0;}                            // and don't fool PinMame any longer return(1);}                                     // hide this switch from PinMame else {                                            // normal mode
+        if ((Command == 44 && (game_settings[USB_Option1] & 2)) || (Command == 31 && (game_settings[USB_Option1] & 1))) { // Ball Saver for outlanes active?
+          if ((LastSwitch > 32) && (LastSwitch < 43)) { // ball dropped from the bumpers directly into the outlane?
+            if (QueryLamp(60)) {                        // extra ball lamp lit?
+              BlindPinmame = 2;}
+            else {                                      // extra ball lamp not lit BlindPinmame = 1;}
+            AddBlinkLamp(60, 150);                      // blink extra ball lamps
+            AddBlinkLamp(5, 150);
+            return(1);}}                                // hide this switch from PinMame else {                                          // switches are reported normally LastSwitch = Command;}}
+      return(0);

+Normally the BlindPinmame variable is zero which means the ball saver is passive and all switches are reported to PinMame.
+All the exception does in this 'normal mode' is to store the number of each activated switch in the LastSwitch variable.
+If switch 31 or 44 (outlanes) is triggered and the corresponding ball saver is activated in the settings, the LastSwitch variable is checked.
+If the last switch belongs to the bumper area (switches 32 - 43) the ball saver becomes active by changing the value of BlindPinmame to 1 or 2 depending on whether the extra ball lamp was on or off before.
+A return(1) means that the activation of the outlane switch is not reportet to PinMame.
+This is also valid for any subsequent switches as long as BlindPinmame is different from zero.
+If Switch 45 is triggered (outhole) then solenoid 1 is activated (shooter lane feeder), the state of the extra ball lamps is restored and BlindPinmame is cleared to deactivate the ball saver.

+That's all.
+The SW might wonder why the ball suddenly pops up in the shooter lane, but who cares as long as the gameplay resumes normally.